Long-rumoured, the LG G7 ThinQ is finally here! Here's everything we know about LG's new handset.

-LG's ThinQ platform was first announced at CES 2017, all products that carry the ThinQ branding will be artificially intelligent (or at least feature AI technologies) to better understand your habits and needs.
+LG's ThinQ platform was first announced early last year.
+All gear carrying the ThinQ branding will be artificially intelligent (or, rather, feature AI technologies) to better understand your habits and needs.

 LG G7 ThinQ design

 - Notch design

 - Available in Aurora Black, Platinum Grey, Moroccan Blue, Moroccan Blue (Matte), and Raspberry Rose

 LG does like to experiment with design (remember the modular G5), but overall it's a conservatively-designed smartphone that's light on gimmicks.
 The G7 design certainly takes a few tips from the LG V30 plus there's the now-familiar notch we've seen from others.

 The LG G7 ThinQ features a metal core and a glass front and rear.
 It offers an almost all screen front with a notch design at the top, while on the rear you'll find a vertically-aligned dual camera and a circular fingerprint sensor.